 - Have a smart meter to understand how much energy you are using

-Switching energy provider may also be a good way to save on your energy bill, however, most energy switching companies are recommending that you stay with your current provider as there are fewer new customer deals available in the market and the energy price cap imposed by Ofgem is in many cases currently the cheapest.
+Switching energy providers may also be a good way to save on your energy bill, however, most energy switching companies are recommending that you stay with your current provider as there are fewer new customer deals available in the market and the energy price cap imposed by Ofgem (currently capped by the Energy Price Guarantee) is in many cases the cheapest.
 Once more deals are available, you can find out more information about switching in our article, 'The easy way to cut your energy bills'.

 How to save money on your water bills